wall – now even bigger and better

 I don’t believe a still larger edition will provide an even better experience, I think the 33cm x 28cm format is ideal for this particular project.
 (In any case, a larger one would be enormously expensive – the current larger edition costs around £70, delivered and I’m not making a penny of profit on that.)
 Although a very large book would be pretty impressive on one’s coffee table.
 In this instance, I feel a much larger format would not deliver a further improvement.

 Output image size has been something of a preoccupation of mine for a quite a while.
 It’s an issue I still haven’t resolved yet for my pathways project and was a major consideration in the re-design of my web site.
 Why do photographers’ sites often have such small images?
-Most of us are not using dial-up.
+Most of us don’t use dial-up to acces the web (52K – remember that?).

 The lesson I’ve learned from my wall photo book project is size really does matter.
 Before you show any of your work, you need to test your ideas thoroughly, before committing to a particular size and format.
 You need to test prints at a range of sizes and consider your potential viewers’ circumstances before you commit.